 (5) Starve him.
 A lawyer should advise you of the potential range of legal costs prior to your commitment to try the case.
 He will also keep you advised as these costs change.
 With knowledge of the costs, you should have the funds available for prompt payment.
 A good, competent lawyer has clients who are willing to pay for all the time he has available.
 If you delay payment to your lawyer, or try to haggle over what has been a fair and reasonable bill, your lawyer's priority will probably be with clients who timely honor statements.
 The lawyer must maintain timely cash flow in order to pay his staff, his library, his insurance, and his cost of operation.
 Although there may be minor fluctuations in income, a competent lawyer who is in demand is timely paid by other clients.
 He cannot afford to divert his attention from clients who timely pay to those who try to starve him.
 If you desire for your matter to get less attention than what you deem it deserves, starve your lawyer.

 (6) Threaten everyone with a lawsuit.
-One of the worse tactics which is sure to lose is to threaten everyone with a lawsuit.
+One of the worse tactics is to threaten everyone with a lawsuit.
 This tactic may have brought you limited success in isolated incidents.
 As a general rule, however, it is one of the easiest ways to lose your case.
 If someone threatens my client with a suit, and I believe the threat, I will immediately drop everything and file suit first.
 There is a significant advantage in being plaintiff.
 As explained in subsequent sections of this paper, the plaintiff goes first on voir dire, first on opening statement, first in presenting evidence, and first in closing argument.
 In addition, the plaintiff goes last on closing argument.
 These advantages are lost when you threaten a lawsuit and the other side has an attorney who believes your threat.

 (7) Frequently interrupt your lawyer during the case.
 When you get to the courthouse, your lawyer will be thinking about legal arguments to be made to the judge, testimony to be obtained from favorable witnesses, getting documents into evidence for the jury to consider, cross-examination of hostile witnesses, wording of jury questions and instructions, points to be emphasized in closing arguments, as well as a myriad of coordination and scheduling issues.
 On significant cases, at least two attorneys will be required to attend to these matters.
 Help your attorney by not interfering with his process.
 Especially during cross-examination, do not interrupt his concentration on both the witnesses' answers as well as the formulation of questions to make the legal points needed.
 Further, the jury will notice your interruption of the case.
 If you believe a significant point may be overlooked, write your attorney a note.
 If you pull on your attorney, jab him, stomp on his foot, or otherwise distract his attention from winning your case, you will be helping him to lose.

 (8) Have a faint heart.
 Neither litigation nor arbitration is for the faint of heart.
-Some times sizeable fortunes turn on a single piece of evidence or the credibility of a single witness.
+Sometimes sizeable fortunes turn on a single piece of evidence or the credibility of a single witness.
 In addition to these risks, the costs are significant.
 The stress level is very high.
 Usually you will feel insulted by the allegations of the other party or the cross-examination of opposing counsel.
 You cannot afford to be ill-tempered, to become angry, to act indignant, or to yield to the stressful circumstances.
 If your faint heart will not allow for these stresses, your lawyer will be forced to compromise your position below what he believes to be the value of your case.
 A faint heart will help your lawyer lose.

 III.
 WHAT TO EXPECT WHEN YOU GET THERE